-You've probably heard of crowdfunding, which is a way to raise funds through collecting donations from a large group of people.
-Crowdfunding has become a popular way to raise funds for projects and ventures led by both for-profits and nonprofits.
-Crowdfunding has also become a way for families to raise money to meet unexpected medical expenses and for communities to collect funds for emergency services following natural disasters.
+You've probably heard of crowdfunding, which is a way to raise funds from the general public by "pitching" your project.
+Crowdfunding has become a popular way to raise funds for projects and ventures led by for-profits and nonprofits.
+Crowdfunding has also become a way for families to meet unexpected medical expenses and for communities to collect funds for emergency services following natural disasters.

 Crowdfunding Platforms for Nonprofits

 - Charidy: Charidy is a crowdfunding site dedicated to nonprofit fundraising.
 The site limits the length of each campaign to 24 hours.
 To run a campaign, an organization must have three "Matchers" (or big donors) in place who will match the donations of smaller donors up to the fundraising goal.
 Charidy charges a fee of 2.9% plus credit card processing fees.
 If a campaign fails to meet its goal, Charidy does not collect or process the donations and does not charge a fee.

 - Classy: Classy is another crowdfunding site dedicated to nonprofit fundraising.
 Classy allows an organization to use its software to run a time-bound campaign or for ongoing fundraising.
 Classy offers three price tiers.
 The free option allows users to run up to two campaigns or events at a time for a 5% transaction fee.
 The paid plans cost $499 month and $1499 month respectively and are designed for larger organizations running multiple campaigns and events.
 The paid plans also come with the option to integrate Classy's services with the software program Salesforce.
 For events, organizations can use Classy to sell tickets and manage event registration.